dslmeinte/LWC2014/README.md

 ## Status

-**Status of implementation**: under construction, work-in-progress, not complete!
+**Status of implementation**: under construction/work-in-progress/not complete, but releasable

 Particular **TODO**s:

-* Storing of completed form as JSON in the HTML5 LocalStorage.
 * Styling of widgets, through ```web/css/QL.css```.
-* More documentation of the framework (as JSdoc).
+* More documentation of the framework, also as JSdoc.

 ## Disclaimer